secureCodeBox/secureCodeBox/auto-discovery/kubernetes/pull-secret-extractor/readme.md

+## Usage
+The auto-discovery-secret-extraction container should be used as an initContainer to enable Trivy (or other container scan tools) to scan images from private docker registries.
+The container expects the imageID for which it should find the corresponding secret and the name of the temporary secret as commandline arguments.
+The initContainer will then read secrets mounted as a volume under `/secrets` and check which secret belongs to the domain of the provided imageID.
+After the correct secret is identified it will create a temporary secret which will contain the credentials of the private registry of the provided imageID.
+The temporary secret will have an `ownerReference` to the pod in which this container is running in.
+This means that the temporary secret will be automatically removed when the scan of the pod is finished.

 ## Running a local docker registry
 The easiest way to test the initContainer locally is to deploy a local registry using docker outside of the k8s cluster to be able to delete the cluster without recreating the registry every time.
 ### Creating a local registry with authentication